AanZee/conventions/css/README.md

 See ['The 8-Point Grid'](https://spec.fm/specifics/8-pt-grid) and ['Intro to the 8-Point Grid System'](https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632) for further reading.

+### Use the spacing variable for measurements

-- Use a spacing variable in the SCSS settings, to force consistent spacing.
+- Use a spacing variable in the SCSS settings, to implement the 8-Point Grid.
-- When an exception to the 8 point grid is needed, the spacing variable is used to calculate the amount of pixels.
+- When an exception to the 8-Point Grid is needed, the spacing variable is used to calculate the amount of pixels.
 This means that the largest value possible is calculated by a division or multiplication of the spacing variable and the remaining pixels are substracted or added with hard values.
+- When calculating with the spacing variable add spaces around the calculation symbols to improve readability.
+With multiple calculations add parentheses around each caclulation.

 **Right**
 ```SCSS